 2. Your Original CDs Don’t Work Anymore

 It’s a fact: CDs are very temperamental.
-You might get lucky and have them work for a long time, but sometimes they’ll just die and not work anymore.
+You might get lucky and have them work for a long time (even with light dirt and scratches!), but sometimes they’ll just die and not work anymore.
 Case in point: Magic School Bus Explores the Rainforest.
 It’s a CD children’s game, and it was one of my favorites when I was a kid (and now too!).
-Imagine my horror when I popped the CD in to install it on my third XP installation (tangent: which actually had a strange quirk; Microsoft Bob and other 16-bit applications didn’t work anymore even though they worked previously; Bob complained about Utopia.dll being missing; even when I moved everything from C:\MSBOB\HOME to C:\MSBOB, it crashed; I have a theory that it’s because of installing SP3 even though we didn’t install it before (dun dun dun!)
+Imagine my horror when I popped the CD in to install it on my third XP installation (tangent: which actually had a strange quirk; Microsoft Bob and other 16-bit applications didn’t work anymore even though they worked previously; Bob complained about Utopia.dll being missing; even when I moved everything from C:\MSBOB\HOME to C:\MSBOB, it crashed; I have a theory that it’s because of installing SP3 even though we didn’t install it before (dun dun dun!).
 Tangent over) and it didn’t open when I tried to open it after installing it!
 Oddly, the installation worked fine but I couldn’t open it since it crashed when trying to play the opening cutscene (i.e. the opening cutscene’s corrupt somehow).
 Also, in my third XP installation, Magic School Bus Explores the Ocean (another one of my favorites as a kid and now) didn’t install anymore.
 Luckily I found some ISOs… (Not tellin’ where though! 😉 Just search.)

 3. The Dangers of DRM

 DRM definition from defectivebydesign.org: